Rohan2002/Tuned-Sentiment-Analysis/README.md

-# Tuned-Sentiment-Analysis
+# Tuned-Sentiment-Analysis by Rohan Deshpande
 A hyper-paramter tuned sentiment analysis neural network with 86.15% Test accuracy on the IMDB Dataset from Keras Dataset.

 ## Tuned Hyperparameters
 1. Dropout Regularization Rate